R2816 | left | medium| “Stone ID: R2816 Carat Weight: 1.69ct Source: Myanmar”

-Like most gemstones, rubies that show phenomena follow the 4Cs of color, clarity, cut, and carat weight.
-However, the 4Cs must be considered with the asterism, or star, effect.
+Like most gemstones, star rubies also follow the usual 4Cs of color, clarity, cut, and carat weight.
+However, the 4Cs for stars are different.

 A well-centered star is also one of the most challenging cuts to make due to the 3 dimensional alignment of rutile needles .
 Beware of perfectly cut and colored star rubies lacking documentation and lab reports.
 They are most likely synthetic, especially at lower price-points.